Minimization of mean-CVaR evacuation time of a crowd using rescue guides: a scenario-based approach

-In an emergency situation, for example a bomb threat, we assume that passengers will go about their business unless instructed otherwise.
-This could happen if they are uninformed of the threat, or if they aim to move to their destination exits regardless of the circumstances.
-Thus, in an unguided evacuation, the evacuation time of the crowd equals the time for them to get to their destination exits (see Fig.~\ref{fig:scenarios}(a)).
-The evacuation times of Scenarios 2 and 3 are longest, since the arriving agents create a four-way counterflow at the intersection, which quickly causes a large congestion (see Fig.~\ref{fig:scenarios}(b)).
-Also, the agents have a longer way to walk when they move to the exits on the opposite end of the hallway instead of the nearest exits.
+In an emergency, like a bomb threat, we assume that passengers will go about their business unless guided otherwise.
+Thus, in an unguided evacuation, the evacuation time of the crowd equals the time for them to reach their destination exits (see Fig.~\ref{fig:scenarios}).
+The evacuation times of Scenarios 2 and 3 are the longest since the arriving agents create a four-way counterflow at the intersection, which quickly causes a large congestion.
+The agents also have a longer walk when they move to the opposite end of the hallway.
 Moreover, in Scenario 2, the agents move slowly, which means that it is noticeably the slowest of all four scenarios.

-We acknowledge that in reality, for example, also loudspeakers could be used to give information to the passengers, but here our focus is only on how to use guides in an evacuation.
-We are interested in studying the tradeoff between number of guides used and evacuation time of the crowd.
-Furthermore, we assume guides are beforehand instructed for one evacuation plan by the evacuation planner, and they will use it for all scenarios.
+Here our focus is only on how to use guides in an evacuation.
+We acknowledge that in reality, for example, loudspeakers could also give information to the passengers.
+We are interested in studying the tradeoff between the number of guides used and the crowd's evacuation time.
+Furthermore, we assume guides are instructed for one evacuation plan by the evacuation planner, and they will use it for all scenarios.